Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/migration.md

 #### Plugins

-The configs `config.language`, `config.library`, `config.platform` were added to `amplitude-js` to allow modification of event payloads for these specific fields.
-While `@amplitude/analytics-browser` do not support these configurations anymore, the new Browser SDK allows for plugins to be added and enrich event payloads.
+The configs `config.language`, `config.library`, `config.platform` were available in `amplitude-js` to allow modification of event payloads for these specific fields.
+Although `@amplitude/analytics-browser` doesn't support these configurations, you can add plugins to the new Browser SDK to enrich event payloads.

 === "@amplitude/analytics-browser"
   ```ts